regulatorystudies/regulation-digest/README.md

 ## Contact

-Please reach out to <mfebrizio@gwu.edu> with feedback or questions.
+Please reach out to <mfebrizio@gwu.edu> with feedback or questions or open an issue on this repository.